OmarAly03/MIPS-Multi-Cycle/README.md

 This repository contains an educational implementation of a MIPS multi-cycle processor using Verilog.
 The project is structured in modular form, with each file representing a key hardware component such as the ALU, control units, registers, memory, and various multiplexers.
 This modular architecture makes it easy to understand, modify, and extend the design.

 The goal of this project is to provide a clear and concise reference for anyone who wants to implement a MIPS multi-cycle processor from scratch.
-Each module is briefly explained to keep the documentation focused and accessible without overwhelming the reader.
+Each module is briefly explained to keep the documentation focused and accessible.

 ![MIPS_Multicycle_Processor_Schematic](https://github.com/user-attachments/assets/56d4d178-b7d8-49ef-8be7-21b03c928a29)